ibm-cloud-docs/monitoring/api.md

 {:note: .note}

-# Working with the Sysdig REST API
+# Managing the Sysdig REST API
 {: #api}

 Use the Sysdig REST API to automate routine tasks and monitor notifications.